A Juyter kernel for MATLAB.

 This kernel requires Jupyter with Python 3.5+, and the MATLAB engine for Python R2016b+ (this release provides a much better completion API), which needs to be installed first.
 Note that additionally, Python versions not supported by the engine are likewise not supported by the kernel.

-Install with python -mpip install imatlab (from PyPI) or python -mpip install git+https://github.com/imatlab/imatlab (from Github); then run python -mimatlab install to register the kernel spec.
-In the absence of administrator rights, the --user flag should be added to any of these commands.
+In the absence of administrator rights, the --user flag should be added to all of these commands.

-$ jupyter notebook # In the notebook interface, select Matlab from the 'New' menu $ jupyter qtconsole --kernel imatlab $ jupyter console --kernel imatlab
+# Notebook (in the notebook interface, select Matlab from the 'New' menu): $ jupyter notebook # or QtConsole: $ jupyter qtconsole --kernel imatlab # or terminal: $ jupyter console --kernel imatlab

 The exporter is set by calling the imatlab_export_fig function, which is automatically added to the MATLAB path when the kernel is running.
 The following settings are possible: